Neha-081/Realme-Clone/README.md

 <img width="200" alt="realme-logo" src="https://user-images.githubusercontent.com/92449229/155888190-d6be177b-ccd9-4e26-a46f-7297a5fada35.png">

-> realme is a technology brand that specializes in providing technology products with a comprehensive superior experience for the youth.realme has become world’s No.6 smartphone brand in Q2 2021 with a holistic smartphone portfolio from entry-level up to flagship segments including GT Series, Number Series, Narzo Series and C Series.
+> Realme is a technology brand that specializes in providing technology products with a comprehensive superior experience for the youth.realme has become world’s No.6 smartphone brand in Q2 2021 with a holistic smartphone portfolio from entry-level up to flagship segments including GT Series, Number Series, Narzo Series and C Series.
 As a 5G leader in India,realme is the first to bring a 5G phone into the Indian market.